Generating adversarial inputs for a graph neural network model of AC power flow: Results

 We train the CANOS-PF model with the PF$\Delta$ Task-1.1 training dataset and script for 50 epochs with a learning rate of $5\times 10^{-4}$.
 Training uses a combination of mean-squared-error (MSE) loss, a supervised measure, and ``constraint violation loss,'' an unsupervised measure that penalizes violation of the AC power flow equations.
 See \cite{fioretto2020} for details behind this combined loss and \cite{piloto2024canos} for the particular implementation in CANOS.
 Following \cite{pfdelta}, we evaluate the quality of our trained neueral network with MSE loss and ``power balance loss'' (PBL), an unsupervised measure that penalizes only violation of active and reactive power balance constraints.

 Loss values on train and test data are shown in Table \ref{tab:loss}.
 These values are comparable to MSE and PBL losses reported by \cite{pfdelta}, so we conclude that we have accurately reproduced this work's CANOS-PF model.
-(Compare our training MSE loss to Table A.7 and our test PBL to Table A.8 in \cite{pfdelta}.)
-We note that the high loss values reported for the test dataset in Table \ref{tab:loss} are not surprising: Task-1.1 training data only includes solutions for the full network topology while test data includes $N-1$ and $N-2$ contingency cases as well.
-The ``Adversarial'' dataset in Table \ref{tab:loss} refers to the adversarial points generated by solving Problems \ref{eqn:max-error} and \ref{eqn:con-error}: 27 points from Problem \ref{eqn:max-error} and 65 points from Problem \ref{eqn:con-error}.
+(Compare our training MSE loss to Table A.7 and our PBL to Table A.8 in \cite{pfdelta}.
+While neither is a perfect comparison, our trained model's loss is lower than those presented in \cite{pfdelta} in both categories, as expected for \textit{training} loss and our smaller network.)
+The ``Adversarial'' dataset in Table \ref{tab:loss} refers to the adversarial points generated by solving Problems \ref{eqn:max-error} and \ref{eqn:con-error}: 23 points from Problem \ref{eqn:max-error} and 64 points from Problem \ref{eqn:con-error}.
 The generation of these points is discussed in Sections \ref{sec:max-error} and \ref{sec:con-error}.